henryzord/eael/README.md

 > Cagnini, Henry E.L., das Dôres, Silvia C.N., Freitas, Alex A., Barros, Rodrigo C. A Survey of Evolutionary Algorithms
 > for Supervised Ensemble Learning.
 In Knowledge Engineering Review.
 2022.

-This data was used to generate tables and figures in the paper.
-It can also be queried to show specifics about each reviewed paper.
+The data was used to generate tables and figures in the paper.

+## Contents

+* [bibliography.bib](bibliography.bib): The bibliography as used in the LaTeX project.
+Contains references not only for surveyed papers, but for other work too.
+* [data.json](data.json): Metadata on the reviewed papers featured in the survey.
+* [index.html](index.html): a master table, compiled from the [data.json](data.json) file, that shows all collected information on reviewed papers.

 ## Installation